 As stated in the Recommendation, there should be a close link of the Roma policy framework and the EU funding: “The proposal for the ESF+ for 2021-2027 specifically calls on Member States and the Commission to ensure equality and non-discrimination in the implementation of Union programmes and refers to the promotion of the socio-economic integration of third country nationals and the inclusion of marginalised communities such as the Roma, which is linked to the enabling condition of a national Roma strategic framework.“

-New ESF+ Specific Objective on Roma socioeconomic integration will allow Member States to program explicit but not exclusive measures to foster Roma inclusion and equality.
+New ESF+ Specific Objective on Roma socio-economic inclusion, which is linked to the enabling condition of a national Roma strategic framework, will allow Member States to program explicit but not exclusive measures to foster Roma inclusion and equality.
 Funding possibilities through combination of both ESF+ and ERDF as well as other funding mechanisms such as NextGenerationEU may ensure sufficient sustainable funding in key areas as stated in the Recommendation on Roma Equality, Inclusion and Participation.